xiaohan2012/daily-reading/september/large-scale-log-determinant-by-chebyshev-expansion.md

 estimate log-determinant of large positive definite matrix using:

-1. chebyshev polynomial (on both scalar and matrix)
+1. using chebyshev polynomial to approxmate log-det by a set of matrix traces
-2. estimation of matrix trace by monte-carlo
+2. estimation of matrix trace by power hutchinson method and iteration

 # concept